IBM/MaximoCOBieParser/README.md

 # Maximo COBie Parser
 The COBie parser provides support for reading and writing Ecel spreadsheets that implement the [COBie Standard](https://www.nibs.org/?page=bsa_cobie).
-Input files may be in .xls .xlsx format, or .csv formate with each file being a single COBIe table.
-It is intended to be embedded in a larger applcation.
+Input files may be in .xls .xlsx format, or .csv format with each file being a single COBIe table.
+It is intended to be embedded in a larger application.
 Reading the COBie files produces an in-memory parser tree that must then be processed by the controling applcation.
 All cross-table references are resolved and expressed as Java object references.

-The reverse is also possible:  The controling applcation can build the parse tree from its data, then call the parse export method to write a .xls or .xlsx COBie format file.
+The reverse is also possible:  The controling application can build the parse tree from its data, then call the parse export method to write a .xls or .xlsx COBie format file.

 ## Features